-The first part of your CYIA adventure is a training camp we lovingly refer to as “Christian Boot Camp,” Training Camp will challenge you as you learn how to share the Good News of Jesus Christ with children through Bible lessons, memory verses, songs and games.
+The first part of your CYIA adventure is training.
+Training will challenge you as you learn how to share the Good News of Jesus Christ with children through Bible lessons, memory verses, songs and games.

-Our training camp meets for about 10 days in early June at Mt Carmel Camp near Granville, ND.
-While there, you’ill learn the basics of sharing the Gospel with kids–, how to teach Bible lessons and memory verses, as well as storytelling techniques, fun games and songs!
+CYIA Training meets for 10 days in early June.
+For the first part of training, we meet at Mt Carmel Camp near Granville, ND.
+There, you’ll learn the basics of sharing the Gospel with kids–how to teach Bible lessons and memory verses, as well as storytelling techniques, fun games and songs!
+The second part of training takes place in your local chapter, where you’ll practice teaching kids the Gospel!

 Every day of training is full with classes and studying, but there’s still plenty of time for hanging out with the other students.
 You’ll get to know other teens from across North Dakota.
 Friendships started during training often last way beyond the summer!